Saga

 Yes

-Finder's summary: Saga offers two levels of comprehensive cover, with this being the more basic of the two.
+Finder's summary: Saga offers 3 levels of comprehensive cover, with this being the middle policy.
 It's a strong offer for those wishing to travel to Europe with their car several times a year, as cover within Europe is unlimited as well as offering a range of optional extras to strengthen their policy.

-Who it might be good for: Over 50s looking for a basic comprehensive policy, to cover the essentials.
+Who it might be good for: Over-50s looking for a mid-range comprehensive policy, to cover more than the essentials.

 Yes